SenChirag/Automated-EBS-Volume-Conversion/README.md

-# EBS Volume Converter Project
+# Automated EBS VOlume Conversion

 The EBS Volume Converter project is a Python Script that converts GP2 (General Purpose SSD) EBS volumes to GP3 (General Purpose SSD) volumes.
 It utilizes the Boto3 library and AWS Lambda to automate the conversion process, providing a seamless transition between storage types.
 The project also triggers CloudWatch logs to track EBS volume creation events.